NathanMcMillan54/FOMOSv2-CL/README.md

 ## TODO

+FOMOS is supposed to be for mobile devices.
+Most mobile devices have an ARM CPU so the bootloader has to work on ARM CPU devices.
+The most powerful ARM device that runs any software I can think of is the RaspberryPi.
+So that will probably be the first device to support FOMOS.

 - [ ] Get bootloader working
+- [ ] Make support for RPi
-- [ ] Get everything from [FOMOSv2-CLtest](https://github.com/NathanMcMillan54/FOMOSv2-CLtest) into this FOMSOv2-CL
+- [ ] Get everything from [FOMOSv2-CL v2.1.1-beta](https://github.com/NathanMcMillan54/FOMOSv2-CLtest) into this FOMSOv2-CL